Interactive Information about ALL

 - Low numbers of all three blood cell counts is called pancytopenia.

 Doctors don't know why some cells become leukemic cells and others don't.
+Usually DNA mutations associated with ALL occur during a person's lifetime rather than being inherited from a parent.
 For most people who have acute lymphoblastic leukemia (ALL), there are no obvious reasons why they developed the disease.

 Risk factors associated with the disease include:

-- Previous exposure to chemotherapy and radiotherapy may cause ALL in adults.
+- Previous exposure to chemotherapy and radiation therapy

-- Genetic disorders including: Down syndrome, neurofibromatosis, Klinefelter syndrome, Fanconi anemia, Schwachman syndrome, Bloom syndrome and ataxia telangiectasia have been associated with an increased risk of developing ALL.
+- Genetic disorders including: Down syndrome, neurofibromatosis, Klinefelter syndrome, Fanconi anemia, Schwachman-Diamond syndrome, Bloom syndrome and ataxia telangiectasia have been associated with an increased risk of developing ALL.

 Currently, there's no way to prevent the disease.
 You can't catch ALL from someone else.